 I am a Lecturer (UK equivalent of Assistant Professor) in Digital Media & Society based at one of the top interdisciplinary research centres at University College London (UCL), UCL Knowledge Lab, at the Department of Culture, Communication & Media.
-I am leading the MA Digital Media: Critical Studies programme, and Mobile Media and Place module.
+I lead the MA Digital Media: Critical Studies programme and the Mobile Media and Place module.

 Here are some links to give you a rounded idea about me: